-A Microsoft Windows minidump is a small file that is saved to your computer each time the computer stops unexpectedly, for example when you get a BSoD.
-These file is stored in the C:\Windows\minidump or C:\Winnt\minidump directory depending on your version of Windows and stored as file name such as "Mini030409-01.dmp", where 03 is the month, 04 the day, 09 the year, and -01 the number of the dump file.
+A Windows minidump is a small file that is saved to your computer each time the computer stops unexpectedly, for example when you get a BSoD.
+These file is stored in the C:\Windows\minidump or C:\Winnt\minidump directory depending on your version of Windows and have file name such as "Mini030409-01.dmp".
+In this example, 03 is the month, 04 the day, 09 the year, and -01 the number of the dump file.

 How to view the Windows minidump